Sabarmati Riverfront: History

 The first proposal for developing the riverfront was presented in 1961 by the prominent citizens of the city.
-French architect Bernard Kohn proposed an ecological valley in Sabarmati basin stretched from Dharoi Dam to Gulf of Cambay in the 1960s.
+French architect Bernard Kohn proposed an ecological valley in the Sabarmati basin stretched from Dharoi Dam to the Gulf of Cambay in the 1960s.
 In 1964, he proposed an Integrated Planning and Development of Sabarmati Riverfront by reclaiming 30 ha of land.
 The project was considered feasible in 1966 by the Government of Gujarat.
 Later he distanced himself from the project citing the difference between his proposal and the project being implemented.
 In 1976, the Riverfront Development Group proposed an incremental approach for the construction.
 In 1992, the National River Conservation Plan proposed construction of sewers and pumping stations to reduce water pollution.

 The Ahmedabad Municipal Corporation (AMC) set up the Sabarmati Riverfront Development Corporation Ltd (SRFDCL), a special purpose vehicle, in May 1997 funded by the Government of India with a seed capital of ₹1 crore for the riverfront development.
 Environmental Planning Collaborative (EPC) led by Bimal Patel prepared the feasibility report in 1998.
 Initially the proposal was to construct the riverfront to cover a stretch of 10.4 km stretch from Subhash bridge to Vasna barrage and to reclaim 162 ha of the riverbed.
 In 2003, the project extended to cover an 11.25 km stretch and reclamation of 202.79 ha and was put on fast track.
 The project estimated to cost ₹1200 crore which was to be recovered by selling of a part of reclaimed land for commercial and residential purpose.
 Bimal Patel-led HCP Design, Planning and Management Pvt.
 Ltd, Ahmedabad was roped in as the main architect of the project.
 The project encountered several delays due to concerns regarding water level, flooding, rehabilitation of displaced slum dwellers and the opposition from the activists involved with slum rehabilitation.